NeSyGeo: A Neuro-Symbolic Framework for Multimodal Geometric Reasoning Data Generation: Methods

 \subsection{Symbolic Sequence Generation}

-To generate a Geo-DSL sequence, we introduce a step-action augmenter that iteratively synthesizes a sequence of statements, as detailed in Algorithm~\ref{alg:geo_dsl_generation}.
-Based on dataset preferences, we first configure the step count \( N \), weight matrices \( I \) and \( A \) for selecting elements and actions with respective probabilities, and ranges \( [l_{\text{min}}, l_{\text{max}}] \) for lengths and \( [\theta_{\text{min}}, \theta_{\text{max}}] \) for angles.
-Then, the augmenter iteratively generates symbolic statements over \( N \) steps.
-For each step, we randomly sample parameters \( x, y, z \) and \( \alpha \), select an element \( v_j \in f_v \) using weights from \( I \), and choose an action \( a_k \) based on weights from \( A \) (see Appendix~\ref{sec:append_actions} for action details).
-The new statement \( s_{\text{new}} \) is then incorporated into the sequence \( f_s \).
-Leveraging Geo-DSL's symbolic definitions and well-defined actions, this approach ensures the validity and accuracy of each statement.
-Meanwhile, randomized elements, diverse action selections, and customizable hyperparameter preferences promote diversity.
+\textbf{Generator:} To generate a Geo-DSL sequence, we employ a step-action augmentation procedure that iteratively synthesizes a sequence of statements, as detailed in Algorithm~\ref{alg:geo_dsl_generation}.
+Our methodology is initialized by configuring hyperparameters based on dataset characteristics: the sequence length $N$, weight matrices $\mathbf{I}$ and $\mathbf{A}$ that parameterize the selection distributions for geometric elements and symbolic actions (see Appendix~\ref{sec:append_actions} for action details), and the value ranges $[l_{\text{min}}, l_{\text{max}}]$ and $[\theta_{\text{min}}, \theta_{\text{max}}]$ for lengths and angles, respectively.

+The augmenter then commences an iterative synthesis over $N$ steps.
+At each step, after sampling continuous parameters ($x, y, z, \alpha$) and assigning randomized labels to the geometric vertices, our generative process selects a discrete element-action pair $(v_j, a_k)$ using a hierarchical weighted sampling strategy.

+First, an element $v_j$ is sampled from the available set $f_v$.
+The probability is proportional to its weight from the matrix $\mathbf{I}$, modulated by an element selection temperature $\tau_e$:

+Subsequently, conditioned on the chosen element $v_j$, a compatible action $a_k$ is sampled from the valid set $\mathcal{A}(v_j)$, with its probability determined by weights from the matrix $\mathbf{A}$ and modulated by an action selection temperature $\tau_a$:

+The newly formed statement $s_{\text{new}}$ is then integrated into the sequence $f_s$.
+This two-stage, temperature-controlled probabilistic approach guarantees the validity of each statement while promoting significant diversity in the generated sequences.